stdutil/ctxext/readme.md

 # ctxext

-ctxext is a lightweight utility package for working with `context.Context` in Go.
-It provides convenient functions for safely setting, retrieving, and checking values within a context.
+`ctxext` is a utility package for safely setting and retrieving values in `context.Context` within a Go application.

 > [!WARNING]
-> This package must be referenced directly in your application.
-Do not put it in a package that you intend to publish.
+> This package must be referenced directly in your application and should not be included in a publicly published package.

+## Author

+Elizalde Baguinon
+Created: May 25, 2025

 ## Features